Post-Professional Doctor of Occupational Therapy (PPOTD) Program

 Financial aid counselors can be reached by email, phone, or on campus.
 Regular office hours are 8 a.m. to 5 p.m., Monday through Friday in each time zone.
 If you are unable to meet during regular office hours, after-hours appointments are available by request.

-*Please note the program typically takes 4 years and 4 months to complete (Bachelor’s entry) and 2 years and 8 months (Master’s entry), based off the most recent 2-year graduate data (2019-2020 and 2020-2021); however, individual experiences will vary based on factors including, but not limited to individual progress, credits transferred, and other factors.
+**Please note the program typically takes 2 years and 4 months to complete, based off the most recent 2-year graduate data (2020-2021 and 2021-2022); however, individual experiences will vary based on factors including, but not limited to: individual progression, part-time vs. full-time enrollment, credits transferred, changing specializations, unsuccessful course completion, leaves of absence or other personal circumstances

 Close